19 Perennial Plants For Florida Garden Spaces

 Sedum is a very heat-loving flower prefers to be in constant sun in the garden.

-If your soil tends to be sandy and low-nutrition, sedum may be a great choice.
+If your soil tends to be sandy and low in nutrients, sedum may be a great choice.
 It’s low-maintenance and doesn’t need much watering.

 One of the reasons sedum does so well in Florida is its love of the sun.
 If you can find a place with consistent full sun in your garden, it’s probably perfect for planting sedum.
 However, if you live in southern Florida, your sedum may do better with a little bit of shade each day.